Slocum leads No. 8 Oregon State to 79-54 win over Cal Poly

-Mikayla Pivec added 15 points, nine rebounds and three steals and Kat Tudor added 14 points with four 3-pointers for the Beavers (1-0).

-Devin Stanback had 26 points and five rebounds for the Mustangs (1-1).

-Slocum, who made four 3-pointers and also had eight assists, was the national freshman of the year at Maryland two years ago.
+"Being able to be out there with my team today, I couldn't ask for anything (more)," said Slocum, who made four 3-pointers and also had eight assists.

+Slocum was the national freshman of the year at Maryland two years ago.
 She then transferred to Oregon State and had to redshirt last season.

+Pivec added 15 points, nine rebounds and three steals and Kat Tudor had 14 points with four 3s for the Beavers.

+Oregon State coach Scott Rueck said his squad got better as the game progressed.
+"I really liked the way we moved the basketball tonight," he added.

+Devin Stanback had 26 points, with four 3-pointers, and five rebounds for the Mustangs (1-1).

 The Beavers led 23-12 at the end of the first quarter thanks to an 8-0 run, capped by an Aleah Goodman 3-pointer that came 3 seconds before the buzzer.